seandstewart/bardly/pending/romances/cymbeline/uncut.md

 A most incivil one: the wrongs he did me
 Were nothing prince-like; for he did provoke me
 With language that would make me spurn the sea,
-If it could so roar to me: I cut off’s head;
+If it could so roar to me: I cut off's head;
 And am right glad he is not standing here
 To tell this tale of mine.

 **CYMBELINE**
 I am sorry for thee:
-By thine own tongue thou art condemn’d, and must
+By thine own tongue thou art condemn'd, and must
-Endure our law: thou’rt dead.
+Endure our law: thou'rt dead.

 **IMOGEN**
 That headless man